clearlyyy/sfml-gui/HOW_TO_CREATE_WIDGET.md

 ```c++
     w_size = computeBoundingBox(t_parts);
 ```

+Each widget also has a ```bool needsCompleteResize```, If your gui's size gets changed, and you believe the GUI should recalculate the positioning of each widget, just set ```needsCompleteResize = true``` this will cause the GUI to recalculate positioning of all widgets. (needsCompleteResize will get set to false in the next frame automatically.)

 If your curious about the bounding box of your widget, the GUI class has a ```void DebugDraw()``` function that will draw the bounding boxes of all widgets.